SuBoll/Graph-Flow-Experiments/README.md

-This repository collects small-scale computational experiments related to graph flows, orientations, and group-valued connectivity problems in graphs, including $SZ_l$-orientations and group-valued nowhere-zero flows.
+This repository collects small-scale computational experiments related to graph flows, orientations, and group-valued connectivity problems in graphs, including $SZ_l$-orientations, group-valued nowhere-zero flows, and continuous flow index optimization in the cycle space.

 The code is organized **by topic**, with each subdirectory being *self-contained* and accompanied by its **own README** explaining